Colosseum and Archeopark in a morning. Here’s how to get the most out of a morning at the Colosseum.

 The visit of the Colosseum, Palatine and Roman Forum fits well in a morning.
 In the summer it is cooler in the morning than in the afternoon.
 However, sometimes guided tours are only available in the afternoon.

-Colosseum Archeopark in the morning · The meta Sudan
+Colosseum Archeopark · The meta Sudan

 The meta Sudan was an ancient monumental fountain.
 It consisted of a 55 feet high cone at the base of 23 feet in diameter, standing in a pool of water with a diameter of 52 feet.
 Its remains have been excavated in front of the Arch of Constantine.